-The Be More Bailey Charitable Foundation was established to provide the opportunity for other disabled children to benefit from taking part in triathlon (or its individual disciplines of swimming, cycling and running) by providing grants towards the specialist equipment that disabled children may need to enable them to participate.
-The Charity is also working with event organisers to create accessible events where disabled children can participate alongside able-bodied children and where they can all achieve the same goals.
+The Be More Bailey Charitable Foundation was established to provide the opportunity for other children and young people with disabilities to benefit from taking part in triathlon (or its individual disciplines of swimming, cycling and running) by providing grants towards the specialist equipment that they may need to enable them to participate.
+The Charity also works to provide opportunities for children with disabilities to participate in swimming, cycling, running and triathlon activities and events alongside able-bodied children, where they can all achieve the same goals.

 Bailey Matthews finishing his first triathlon in 2015